Splunk Cloud Platform

 Using SC4S to get syslog data into an Edge Processor involves doing the following:

-1. Configure your Edge Processor to receive data through the HTTP Event Collector (HEC).
+1. Configure your Edge Processor to receive data through HEC.
 Because SC4S transmits data using HEC, you can use the same Edge Processor configurations as you would for receiving other HEC data.
 Follow the instructions provided in these sections of the Get data into an Edge Processor using HTTP Event Collector topic:

 2. If you don't already have an SC4S instance running, install SC4S.
 See the Getting Started chapter in the Splunk Connect for Syslog documentation.